SchoemanClaudia/D20Bingo/README.md

 - While testing the game play through on mobile, the random number array within the bingo grid would underline some of the integers within the grid.
 When the grid box is clicked to mark the rolled number, the mobile device would recognise the array as a telephone number and prompt a call pop-up onto the mobile screen
   - The CSS already specified no decoration on anchor tags within global styling, but after adding a meta tag within html that specifies the telephone format detection as =no, solved the problem when testing on mobile again
 - Initial low contrast error and possible heading warning when passing through the official [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)
-  - Low contrast error was corrected by modifying the button background-color in styles to a darker shade of rust color palette, this improved visibility of the button when retesting
+  - Low contrast error was corrected by modifying the button background-color in styles to a darker shade of rust colour palette, this improved visibility of the button when retesting
   - Heading warning was corrected by modifying the html for timer message text, from a paragraph to an h3 heading

 ![Mobile device grid with call pop-up](assets/images/tel-error-mobile.webp)